-- 80. The objective of this criterion is to ensure that investors have access to the data that are relevant for them to carry out the necessary risk and due diligence analysis with respect to the investment decision. - 81.
-The criterion is deemed sufficiently clear and not requiring any further clarification.
+80. The objective of this criterion is to ensure that investors have access to the data that are relevant for them to carry out the necessary risk and due diligence analysis with respect to the investment decision.

-73 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency 22.5.
-The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
-The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
+81. The criterion is deemed sufficiently clear and not requiring any further clarification.

+available to potential investors before pricing upon request.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.
 STS criteria 73.
 The information required by point (a) the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
 Verified?
-Yes PCS Comment PCS Comment See "General Information 12."
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+PCS Comment See RISK RETENTION, TRANSPARENCY REQUIREMENTS or TRANSACTION DOCUMENTS, INTERCREDITOR AGREEMENT or TRANSACTION OVERVIEW